-On the other hand, being 60 years of age or older increases the risk of developing the disease, since older people have a thinner stomach lining.
+On the other hand, being 60 years of age increases the risk of developing the disease since older people have a thinner stomach lining.

-People with pernicious anemia, vitamin B12 deficiency, HIV / AIDS, or parasitic infections are also at risk of developing acute gastritis.
+People with pernicious anemia, vitamin B12 deficiency, HIV / AIDS, or parasitic infections are also developing acute gastritis.

 Regular use of pain relievers such as aspirin, ibuprofen, and naproxen can change the composition of the stomach lining, leaving it less protected and causing acute gastritis.

-Excessive alcohol consumption is a common risk factor, as is smoking or eating spicy foods.
+Excessive alcohol consumption is a common risk factor in smoking or eating spicy foods.

 Children are less likely than adults to develop acute gastritis.

 Other factors that increase the risk of developing acute gastritis are: